thxbb12/awesome-computing-resources/README.md

 * [virtio driver][166] - Virtio driver implementation example
 * [hypervisor][177] - A very simple hypervisor using the KVM API (Patrick Dumais)
 * [KVM hypercall][178] - A Deep Dive in KVM Hypercall
+* [Nanos][198] - Nanos is a new kernel designed to run one and only one application in a virtualized environment

 [1]: https://github.com/srdja/Collections-C
 [2]: https://cheats.rs/